Misinformation and disinformation are major threats to climate action.

 Our Policy Asks

-- Undermines public understanding of the existence or impacts of climate change, the unequivocal human influence on climate change, and the need for corresponding urgent action to reduce global warming emissions (mitigation) and prepare for the current impacts and those we must expect (adaptation), according to the IPCC scientific consensus and in line with the goals of the Paris Climate Agreement;
+- Undermines public understanding of the existence or impacts of climate change, the unequivocal human influence on climate change, and the need for corresponding urgent action to reduce global-warming emissions (mitigation) and prepare for the current impacts and those we must expect (adaptation), according to the IPCC scientific consensus and in line with the goals of the Paris Agreement.

-- Misrepresents scientific data, including by omission or cherry-picking, to erode trust in climate science, climate-focused institutions, experts, and solutions; or
+- Misrepresents scientific data, including by omission or cherry-picking, to erode trust in climate science, climate-focused institutions, experts, and solutions.

-Produce, publicize and resource a transparent company plan to stop the spread of climate disinformation including these elements:
+- Producing, publicizing, and resourcing transparent plans to stop the spread of professionally spread climate disinformation, with yearly benchmarks detailing progress, including these elements:

 - Community content standards with accompanying monitoring and evaluation indicators.